emmercm/www/src/blog/_be-a-collaborative-engineer.md

 Collaboration doesn't just mean inviting a second opinion, there are other scenarios where you can scale others:

 - **Using subject matter expertise.** Are you uniquely more experienced in an area than your peers because of past experience or a hobby?
 Invite them to walk through the task with you!
-This requires active thought on your part to identify thes
+This requires active thought on your part to identify these situations, but your peer will surely remember the kind deed.
+- **Documenting knowledge.**

+## Why it matters

 maybe also an engineer who invites feedback? maybe this should be generalized as be an engineer who expresses vulnerability?